-Is completed by individual faculty within the context of individual classes.
+Classroom assessment is completed by individual faculty within the context of individual classes.
+Formal and informal measures of learning are collected and assessed and instruction is modified as necessary to improve.
+This type of assessment is not documented or monitored by the college; it is completed by individual faculty within the context of individual classes.
 Formal and informal measures of learning are collected and assessed and instruction is modified as necessary to improve.
 This type of assessment is not documented or monitored by the college.

-Measures student learning upon the completion of a particular degree or certificate.
+Program-level assessment measures student learning upon the completion of a particular degree or certificate.
 The program assessment process is designed to align course-level outcomes and curriculum requirements to the degree or certificate.
 Program outcomes are defined by the faculty and are written to reflect the accumulation of skill and knowledge a student will gain through the curriculum.
 Often program level learning outcomes are informed by a licensure or certification exam and/or other industry and employer standards.
 Programs will be assessed in collaboration with the existing program review cycle that occurs every five years.

 General education assessment